JDBC in Java | Java Database Connectivity

 A table contains the columns: Columns contain all the information of a single type.
 Each column in a table is a category of information referred to as a field.

 JDBC is a java based data access technology from Sun Microsystems.
 JDBC is an open specification that contains rules and guidelines that have to be followed by the vendor for developing JDBC drivers.

 The process of interacting with the database from Java Applications is called JDBC.
 JDBC is a Java API which enables java programs to execute SQL statements.
 It is an application programming interface that defines how a Java programmer can access the database in tabular format from Java code using a set of standard interfaces and classes written in the Java programming language.

 JDBC has been developed under the Java Community Process that allows multiple implementations to exist and be used by the same application.
 JDBC is an API, which will provide a very good predefined library to connect with databases from JAVA applications in order to perform the basic database operations.
-In the case of JDBC applications, we will define the database logic and Java applications and we will send a Java represented database logic to Database Engine.
-But database engine is unable to execute the Java represented database logic, it should require the database logic in Query Language Representations.
+In the case of JDBC applications, we will define the database logic and Java applications and we will send a Java represented database logic to the Database Engine.
+But database engine is unable to execute the Java-represented database logic, it should require the database logic in Query Language Representations.
 To execute JDBC applications we should require a conversion mechanism to convert the database logic from Java representations to Query Language representations and from Query Language representations to Java representations.
-In this situation, the required conversion mechanisms are available in the form of a software called “Driver”.
+In this situation, the required conversion mechanisms are available in the form of software called “Driver”.

 What is JDBC Application?

-What is the Purpose of JDBC?
+What is the Purpose of Java Database Connectivity?